 The Pupil Premium is a government initiative providing additional funding to schools in order to raise the attainment of children from disadvantaged backgrounds and close the gap between them and their peers.
 Nationally, statistics indicate that pupils in receipt of free school meals do not achieve as well as other pupils.

 The additional funding received by the school is based upon the number of pupils eligible for free school meals at any time in the preceding six years, which the Department for Education uses as an indicator of disadvantage.
-Schools also receive funding for children who have been looked after continuously for more than six months, adopted children and children of service personnel.
+Schools also receive some funding for children of service personnel and can apply for funding for children who have been looked after continuously for more than six months.
 The aim of this funding is to enable schools to provide direct, appropriate support for these pupils.

 Students in the Sixth Form are not included in the Pupil Premium calculation – there is a separate 16-19 Bursary Fund to provide financial support to Sixth Form students whose families are on low incomes.
-However, it remains a focus to ensure that Sixth Form students from disadvantaged backgrounds achieve as well as their peers.
+However, it remains a focus at Herschel to ensure that A Level students from disadvantaged backgrounds achieve as well as their peers.

 The Department for Education does not dictate how schools should spend the Pupil Premium funding; schools should use strategies that they know will support their pupils to increase their attainment, and ‘narrow the gap’ between them and their peers.

 We believe that support for Pupil Premium learners is at its most effective when it is tailored to the specific needs of that individual.
-However, some examples of how Herschel uses Pupil Premium funding are listed below:
+Some examples of how Herschel uses Pupil Premium funding are listed below:

 |Pupil premium 2014 - 2015||19th October 2016||Download >|